After a remarkable visit to Ch. Margaux, Joss Fowler shares his thoughts on the 2014 vintage and how it stacks up against previous years

 In terms of bragging rights, our annual tasting at Margaux is very, very, hard to beat.
-This is the third February (and Bud Cuchet’s fourth) that I have visited Bordeaux and, in particular, visited Chateau Margaux for what is an eye-opening tasting of some of the component parts of the blend of the previous year’s vintage – in this case 2014.
+This is the third February that I have visited Bordeaux and, in particular, visited Ch.
+Margaux for what is an eye-opening tasting of some of the component parts of the blend of the previous year’s vintage – in this case, 2014.
 For a wine geek like me, there are few better tastings than this.
-We get an insight into the vintage, an insight into grape variety and an incisive insight into the terroir of Ch.
-Margaux, something that is rather special.
+We get an insight into the vintage, an insight into the grape variety and an incisive insight into the terroir of Ch.
+Margaux – something that is rather special.
 The whole tasting is guided by Paul Pontallier, who has been running Ch.
 Margaux since 1983.
-There is no one who knows this wine better.
+Nobody knows this wine better.

-One of the great things about the first growths is that they are all so different, which means that one can easily avoid the question: “which one is the best?”
+One of the great things about the First Growths is that they are all so different, which means that you can easily avoid the question: “Which one is the best?”
 This notwithstanding, Ch.
 Margaux has something to it that, for me, puts it at the top along with Ch.
 Latour.

 We tasted eight different samples: one of Merlot, four of Cabernet Sauvignon, one of Cabernet Franc, one of Petit Verdot and one of the press wine.
-Tasting notes are pointless here: these are wines that won’t exist, but there were some points that particularly impressed.
+Tasting notes are pointless here.
+These are wines that won’t exist, but there were some points that particularly impressed.

 The Bordelais often describe Petit Verdot as the condiment and, as with salt and pepper, if you can taste it, you’ve put too much in.
 We tasted one sample of Cabernet that had already been blended with some Petit Verdot and the amplification of the Cabernet, if that makes sense, was clear.

-Now this was an experience.
+Now, this was an experience.
 There are three parcels of Cabernet Sauvignon at Margaux which make up the heart of the blend.
-And you can taste it: not just because of the style, but because of the breath-taking quality.
+And you can taste it.
+Not just because of the style, but because of the breathtaking quality.

 Plot three was the best liquid I’ve tasted this year.
 Staining the glass, this had lift and freshness on top of a depth, texture and spectacularly silky and complete Margaux character.
-Tres grand vin.
+Tres Grand Vin.

 These three plots were the pinnacle of the tasting and the sheer quality of what will make up about half of the final blend of Ch.
 Margaux was spellbinding.

-And finally: the press wine.
+And finally: the press wine

-The press wine is just that: the wine that is produced by pressing the skins and pips post fermentation.
+The press wine is just that: the wine that is produced by pressing the skins and pips post-fermentation.
 Used judiciously it adds an extra element – primarily backbone – to the final blend.

 How do you summarise a tasting like this?
-Well: it’s unique, and one of the great pleasures of what we do.
+Well, it’s unique, and one of the great pleasures of what we do.
 Our conclusion: we may well get put into the stocks for this, but 2014 shows some promise.